 "In this fast-paced life, do we ever pause for moments of meditation – even thoughts of timeless truths?"
 (Pres.
 Thomas S. Monson, "The Race of Life," April 2012 General Conference)

-“I think we pay too little attention to the value of meditation, a principle of devotion.
+“I think we pay too little attention to the value of meditation, a principle of devotion."I will meditate in thy precepts, and have respect unto thy ways."
+(Psalm 119:15)

 In our worship there are two elements: one is spiritual communion rising from our own meditation; the other instruction from others, particularly from those who have authority to guide and instruct us.
 Of the two, the more profitable introspectively is meditation.